8051Enthusiast/delsum/README.md

 In this case, one would have `1:5`, `1:10` and `6:10`.
 While `6:5` would theoretically also be a choice, it is not a valid one since it is backwards.

+By exploiting the linearity of the checksums, this whole process can be done in roughly loglinear time, but just keep in mind that it has a big (linear) space overhead and you might run out of memory if you run it on a bunch of 500MB files.

 One can also give a list of algorithms in a file as an input to `-M`.
 This can be useful, as it allows to simply put the most common few checksum algorithm in there and look if any algorithms in any part of the files has the desired checksum.
 For the available algorithms and how to specify them, see [here](#algorithms).